Hurley Historic District: Description and history

 Hurley is a small town located on the edge of the Catskill Mountains west of Kingston in the Hudson River Valley.
 Its main village lines both sides of US 209, which bisects the community, and extends along Wynkoop Road, Main Street and Hurley Mountain Road at the boundary of the Catskill Park.
 The village includes a collection of stone and frame structures, many dating from the 18th century.
 Ten of these are good examples of Dutch Colonial architecture, while the other buildings contribute to its ambience as an 18th-century village.
 Included in the historic district are the town cemetery, where its early settlers are buried, and the surrounding farmland.

 Originally settled by the Dutch and called Nieuw Dorp ("New Village"), it came under English control soon thereafter although its inhabitants continued to speak Dutch and preserve other aspects of that culture for at least another century.
-Hurley is also historically important both for its role in the American Revolutionary War.
+Hurley is also historically important for its role in the American Revolutionary War.
 The newly formed New York state government moved here for two months in late 1777 while Kingston was being rebuilt.
 The British Army had burned it in retaliation for the creation of the state there (Albany, New York's traditional capital, was under threat of attack by a large army led by General John Burgoyne).
 It is thus the second of the state's three capital cities.